Pornpipat Benyasri

 Pornpipat Benyasri is a Thai General who served as the Chief of Defence Forces of the Royal Thai Armed Forces, following his appointment by King Vajiralongkorn in September 2018.
 He held various positions including as the commander of the National Defence College in 2006, became the Permanent Secretary of the Military Accounts in 2013, became the Deputy Chief of Staff, Royal Thai Armed Forces Headquarters in 2016, and became the Chief of Staff, Royal Thai Armed Forces Headquarters in 2017.

 Education and careers

-Pornpipat study in primary and secondary at Suankularb Wittayalai School and then attending the Armed Forces Academies Preparatory School as a pre-cadet as a prerequisite for attending Chulachomklao Royal Military Academy (CRMA).
-After graduated in Military school, he studies at Command and General Staff College and National Defence College.
+Pornpipat studied in primary and secondary at Suankularb Wittayalai School and then attended the Armed Forces Academies Preparatory School as a pre-cadet as a prerequisite for attending Chulachomklao Royal Military Academy (CRMA).
+After graduating from Military school, he studied at Command and General Staff College and National Defence College.

+Pornpipat started his military career at Royal Thai Army as Platoon Commander of the 3rd Infantry Battalion, 11th Infantry Regiment, King's Guard.
+Then he moved to be a teacher at the Command and General Staff College, Royal Thai Army.

-Pornpipat previously held a position of Commander of the Armed Forces Academies Preparatory School, Head of the Office of the Comptroller of the Royal Thai Armed Forces and Chief of Staff to the Royal Thai Armed Forces.
+After moving to Royal Thai Armed Forces Headquarters, Pornpipat previously held the position of Commander of the Armed Forces Academies Preparatory School, Head of the Office of the Comptroller of the Royal Thai Armed Forces and Chief of Staff to the Royal Thai Armed Forces.

-In Royal careers, he was a Committee on Project and Activities Commemoration on the auspicious occasion of the coronation of King Vajiralongkorn and Chairman of Subcommittee on Organizing of the Royal barge procession in 2019.
+In his Royal career, he was on a Committee on Projects and Activities Commemoration on the auspicious occasion of the coronation of King Vajiralongkorn and Chairman of the Subcommittee on Organizing of the Royal barge procession in 2019.

-Honour
+Honours

 received the following royal decorations in the Honours System of Thailand: